 Stock Split Calculator

 Calculate how a stock split or reverse split affects your share price and number of shares.
 Enter your current holdings and split ratio to see post-split results.
-Total investment value stays the same — splits only change the number of shares and price per share.
+Total investment value stays the same.
+Splits only change the number of shares and price per share.

 Educational purposes only.